underscoreio/essential-slick/src/pages/data_modeling.md

 # Data modeling
-*Objectives: (a) provide the right way to work with data in slick; (b) introducing more query examples (update and delete)*

-Brief overview of chapter objectives.
-- Use exercises and examples to define some more of the Schema.
-  - start with User
+We can now manipulate our data, let's look at how we can provider a richer model to work with.
+We'll expand chat application schema to support more than just messages through the chapter.

+In this chapter we will:

+- look at alternatives to modelling rows as case classes,
+- expand on our knowledge of modelling tables; and
+- use custom types & mapping to provide richer.

 ## Rows

 <!-- I'm going to ignore HList for the time being as they seem overly complicated and not essential.-->
+In chapter 1 we introduced rows as being represented by case classes.
+There are in fact 3 representations we can use, tuples, case classes and  an experimental `HList`s.
+We'll look at the first 2 and what differences there are between them.

-We model rows of a table using either tuples or case classes.
-In either case, they contain the types of the columns we wish to expose.
-Let's look a simple example of both, we'll define a `user` so we don't need to store their name in the `message` table.
+Let's define a `user` so we no longer have to store their names in the `message` table.
+A user will have an id and a name.

 ~~~ scala
   type  TupleUser = (Long,String)